altair-sossai/l4d2-playstats-web/README.md

 For an example of this site in action, visit the Brazilian community site at [https://l4d2.com.br/](https://l4d2.com.br/).

-> **Note:** The public deployment at [l4d2.com.br](https://l4d2.com.br/) has been deactivated.
-You can still use the files in this repository to host your own instance of the site.

 ## Features

 - **Ranking System:** Utilizes data provided by the "Left 4 Dead 2 Match Data API" to create a comprehensive ranking system.
 [API Repository](https://github.com/altair-sossai/l4d2-playstats-api)